 Fes Festival of World Sacred Music

-The theme of the 2015 Festival is Fes: an African Reflection.
-It focuses on the the travels of Hassan al Wazzan, also known as Leo the African, as well as on Sidi Ahmed Tijani, the great Sufi master who is buried in Fez.
-You can buy tickets through the festival website or Objectif Maroc: firstname.lastname@example.org.
+The theme of the 2015 Festival was Fes: an African Reflection.
+It focussed on the the travels of Hassan al Wazzan, also known as Leo the African, as well as on Sidi Ahmed Tijani, the great Sufi master who is buried in Fez.

 Fez Riads can help you with accommodation and advise on guesthouses close to Festival venues.